Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Seahawks stats and trends

-- Seattle has five wins against the spread in 10 games this season.

-- This season, the Seahawks have an ATS record of 3-2 in their five games as an underdog of 1 point or more.
+- The Seahawks have an against the spread record of 3-2 in their five games when underdogs by 1 point or more this year.

-- Seattle's games this season have gone over the total in only two out of 10 opportunities (20%).
+- Seattle's games this season have hit the over just two times in 10 opportunities (20%).

-- In games that Seattle amasses more than 368.5 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Seattle picks up more than 368.5 yards, the team is 1-2 against the spread and 1-2 overall.

 - This season the Seahawks have six turnovers, five fewer than the Football Team have takeaways (11).